 Box modeling is a popular approach to character modeling.
 It is a quick method to create basic shapes.
 Everything starts with a cube in Box Modeling.
 The artist then starts extruding the physical features of the character like the arms, legs, fingers, etc. The 3D model will be refined by adding detail to the whole shape.

 Subdivision Modeling is probably the most popular way to create a form in a 3D environment.
 It is used to create models with scalable detail that still look good when rendered.
-In this technique, the focus is often on defining form first, then subdividing it and add more detail by using the extra polygons.
+In this technique, the focus is often on defining form first, then subdividing it and adding more detail by using the extra polygons.
 This is in some ways similar to using large brush strokes initially and then adding more detail in the conventional painting.

 NURBS (Non-uniform rational B-spline) geometry is a mathematical model type making use of smooth curves guideposts that will span a surface between them.
 NURBS models are great at representing smooth, rounded shapes but do have limitations, which makes them more difficult to use than polygons.
 NURBS modeling is more popular in product visualization and architecture industries.

 What does a 3D modeler do in a 3D animation studio?

 A 3D modeler is a person responsible for creating the geometry of a 3D model or cleaning up the 3D models which are already created.
 3D animation modelers are the digital-age equivalents of classic sculptors.
 The primary responsibilities of a 3D modeler in a 3D animation studio include:

 - Interpreting concept art and/or sketches